jnlmendonca/challenge_BlowLTD/README.md

 I will use **OpenAPI version 3** specification to create a description of the payment API.
 This description can then be used in conjunction with other tools to validate requests, easily test the API implementation and create the documentation as requested.

 My original plan was to use a tool that could take the API definition file as an input and return a fully formatted PDF with its description.
 I tried several tools like [rapi-pdf](https://mrin9.github.io/RapiPdf/) and [swagger-spec-to-pdf](https://github.com/agreatfool/swagger-spec-to-pdf).
-However, at the time they were either broken or I could't get the results with the quality I expected. **I ended up using what many suggest: use [Swagger Editor](https://editor.swagger.io) to convert to html and then print as PDF.** I'm not 100% happy with the result, so I'll try to come up with a better solution.
+However, at the time they were either broken or I could't get the results with the quality I expected. **I ended up using what many suggest: use [Swagger Editor](https://editor.swagger.io) to convert to html and then print as PDF.**

-I plan to use *node.js* and *express* to run the implementation stage.
-The code should run inside a docker container exposed of port 3000.
+The PDF definition of the API is name **payment_api.pdf** and can be found in the root of this repository.

 ### Implementation Task
 I will be using *node.js* and *express* to run the implementation stage.
 The code will run inside a docker container exposed of port 3000.
 Also, I will use Compose to run the server container next to another container running the database service.
 The only tools you will need to run the code are Docker and Docker Compose.